charters/hoos-hungry-scrape/README.md

 hoos-hungry
 ==========

-Overly engineered web app that scrapes the dining hall hours and displays the ones that are currently open.
+Overly engineered web app that scrapes the dining hall hours and updates my Scaphold instance with the new hours.

-Using Node, Express, Request, Cheerio, Moment, and Angular.
+Using Node, Request, and Cheerio.